jonatasleon/fastapi-tutorial/README.md

 ### Default params for `Service`

 Some models may need represent a implicit relation.
-By example, a item is only allowed be fetch by its owner (That's could be a situation to attend a scope).
+By example, a item is only allowed be fetch by its owner (That's could be a situation to attend a [scope][fastapi-oauth2-scopes]).
 So, it's possible to define a default param for `Service` class.

 ```python
 # by fixing some `id` as default param